maescha/snorlaxnomore-public/README.md

 - Saves youtube videos into an csv file and return them in a randomized order on command
 - Uses Gemini to recommend ways to improve your health and wellness according to information you share with Snorlax in a questionaire
 - Utilizes Gemini to provide quick tips and tricks to beat procrastination, low motivation, lack of discipline concerns

+<sub>This project was previously developed in a private repository with over 60 commits (started June 8 2025), now recreated for public access.</sub>

 ## APIs used